 Three years earlier, Cadbury had merged with a major competitor, J.S.Fry & Sons of Bristol.
 The first chocolate bar had been made by J.S.
-Fry and Sons in 1847 and popular products Fry’s Chocolate Cream and Turkish Delight joined the famous Dairy Milk chocolate in the range.
+Fry and Sons in 1847 and after the merger their popular products Fry’s Chocolate Cream and Turkish Delight joined the famous Dairy Milk chocolate in the range.
 Dairy Milk had been launched in 1905, with a ‘glass and a half of full cream milk in every half pound produced’.

 The consortium representing Cadbury Fry and Pascall decided on the Hobart site despite the disadvantage of having to ship product to mainland Australia and the increased cost of freighting sugar to their factory.
 The Hobart Mercury avidly followed the construction of the factory, which would provide jobs for up to 1000 workers.
 These fortunate souls were to be housed in a ‘model village’ similar to the one in Bourneville.